Hadeer-Elsaeed/Lexical-Analyzer/README.md

 program that simulates the resulting DFA ma
 - While dividing tokens ,it’s necessary to return to symbol table to know the type of token .

+ "Stages of a lexical analyzer "
+1-Scanner
+Performs reading of input characters, removal of white spaces and comments.
+2-Lexical Analysis
+Produce tokens as the output

+"Interaction of lexical analyzer with parser"
+Parser give signal (method)to lexical analyzer to give it token and lexical analyzer gets character by character with cooperation with symbol table and regular expressions known if the character make a token or not..
+If it makes token, lexical analyzer sends it to the parser.
+Token → Set of strings defining an atomic element with defined meaning.
+Pattern→ rule describing a set of string (RE-DFA-NFA) lexema→ a sequence of characters that match some pattern.

+##Example → Input string “ size:=a*20+b “
+<token,lexeme>pairs:
+- <id , size>
+- <assign, := >
+- <id , a>
+- <arith_symbol ,
+*>
+- <integer , 20>
+- <arith_symbol , +>
+- <id , b>